edgars298/CS_Test/README.md

 - Set VAT value

 ### 2. Run migrations (optional)
-- You can use command
+- Use command `update-database` to manually migrate the database.
 - Database seeder applies migrations on application start up.

 ### 3. Run the app
-- Run the app using Api as startup project and use swagger to interact with endpoints.
+- Run the app using `Api` as startup project and use swagger to interact with endpoints.